PippoRJ/hugo-refresh/README.md

 You can enter your Google / Yandex / etc statistic counter code into the `layouts/partials/counter.html`.
 Code will be generated right after open `<body>` tag.

+## Custom HEAD

+If you want to include custom scripts at the end of the `HEAD` section, create a file in `layouts/partials/custom_head.html` and add your content there.

 ## Customizing your page

 There are different configuration options for Hugo ReFresh including options for: the navbar, the sidebar, the homepage, fonts, colours landing, stats counters and images.